strangetom/ingredient-parser/docs/source/explanation/appendix/numpy-inference.rst

 There are a few reasons for doing this:

 #.
-Reduce the number of runtime dependencies
+Reduce the number of runtime dependencies.
 #.
-Make the model weights more accessible by using a more generic format (JSON)
+Make the model weights more accessible by using a more generic format (JSON).
+#.
+Enable implementation decoding constraints.
 #.
 Enable post-training adjustment of the weights.

 .. note::